 2. Pass your opponents legs - often when you take an opponent down, you land between his legs - the so called guard - or least on top of one leg - the half guard.
 In this position your opponent can use his legs to limit your movement and therefore your potential success in the fight.
 So this step is getting passed the opponents legs to either get on top of him, on his side or his back.
 To have greater control and more options.

 3. Move up a hierarchy of positions – Once one is past the legs, the goal is to improve the position step by step too then finally go the submission which ends the fight.

 4. Execute a submission – A submission is mainly either a choke which is an attack the neck or a joint lock which is an attack the elbows, knees or ankles.
 Once this attack is successful the opponent will either "tap out" or risk going unconscious or getting injured.
 By this point the fight is won.

-This is a very simple approach to break down a complicated sport.
-And there is two things that fascinate me about this approach.
+This is a very simple approach to breaking down a complicated sport.
+And there are two things that fascinate me about this approach.
 First, its an excellent tool for analysis.
-In simple terms, based on the „fix your weak links, to get the whole chain stronger“ principle, figure out which of the steps you are best at and which of the steps is your most limiting.
-For example if you are an MMA fighter who is excellent on the ground, getting past the legs, improving positions and submitting opponents, yet you fail too often to take the opponent to the ground, your approach will not the highly successful.
+In simple terms, based on the "fix your weak links, to get the whole chain stronger" principle, figure out which of the steps you are best at and which of the steps is your most limiting.
+For example if you are an MMA fighter who is excellent on the ground, getting past the legs, improving positions and submitting opponents, yet you fail too often to take the opponent to the ground, your approach will not be the highly successful.
 So using this 4 step system to analyze ones strengths and deficits is an excellent tool to plan training.
 Second, this 4 step system can be basically applied and used in any other sport.